Caching, Model Selection & Cost Strategies — How We Routinely Save Our Clients ~50% on OpenAI API💰

 We’ve discovered strategies that consistently save our clients around ~50%, and the best part is, you can implement them too.
 From Prompt caching to predicting outputs, these tactics are simple but powerful.
 Here’s how you can start saving right away.

-What is Prompt Caching, and How Can It Save You?
+1) What is Prompt Caching, and How Can You Benefit From This?

 Repetitive API calls are a pain.
 You know how quickly costs can pile up, especially when your prompts start getting repetitive.
 That’s where Prompt Caching steps in.
 This clever feature reduces costs by ~50% for long prompts and reduces latency by up to 80%.